 Celebrating and promoting the best in UK prisons, probation and youth justice

-COMMENDEE 2020-21: Roland was an outstanding Victim Liaison Officer who sadly died after his nomination.
+Roland sadly died shortly after his initial nomination.
 The high regard of his colleagues was reflected in their decision, alongside his family, to continue with the Awards process – and his Commendation in turn reflects his significant and important contribution in an often ‘unsung’ area of criminal justice, as the following testimonials amply demonstrate.

-Michele Walker, a Senior Probation Officer, Victim Liaison Manager, and Roland’s Line Manager, in her Initial Nomination, notes his long service of some 17 years in the role, and praised his ability to deal with “sometimes very difficult, upset and angry people.”
+Michele Walker, a Senior Probation Officer, Victim Liaison Manager, and Roland’s Line Manager, praised his ability to deal with “sometimes very difficult, upset and angry people.”
 She recalled occasions where victims were annoyed and angry about their experience of the Criminal Justice System in which Roland “quickly established a professional working relationship and started to build trust in our service.”
 She added that Roland was “held in high regard by many, not only because he would share his knowledge but also his caring, dedicated and passionate nature of his work and as a friend and colleague,” and that the whole team had supported his nomination.

 Alongside Michele, colleague Louisa Browning shared an impressive array of testimonials by colleagues and victims alike.
 Elizabeth News, a MAPPA Manager in Essex, noted that Roland often used his voice “as a timely reminder to other agencies that the Victim’s needs and wishes are primary”, and that he was “a passionate advocate”, and went on to praise “Roly’s knowledge and experience and his evident empathy for the service user”.
 She added that he was “universally respected and liked”, as well as personally “a huge support to me, our MAPPA team and to the MAPPA processes in Essex.”